This post contains affiliate links for your convenience.

 - They “help you to dress them”: for example, they can lift their feet so that you can put on their shoes.

-The best Montessori activities for 18 month old toddlers are those that take into account their development and the Montessori principles of education.
+The best Montessori activities are those that take into account their development and the Montessori principles of education.

 In other words, the best activities are those that help your child to develop or strengthen their skills in a way that ensures that they participate actively in their learning.